camunda/camunda-release-parent/README.md

 Prerequisite:

-  add the following to the profiles and servers section of your local settings.xml file.
+  Add the following to the profiles and servers section of your local settings.xml file.
 This allows the signing of your artifacts during the release. <strong>Mandatory for maven central</strong>.

     <settings>
       ...